web-illinois/toolkit-builder/README.md

 ## Adding environments

 All of the environments are driven through a .json file in the /environments folder.
 If you add a new json file, it should add all the components to point to the new environment.
+The order of the